Osper is one of the most secure card products currently available for under-18s across the pre-paid debit card and banking industry.

 Your Osper Card can also be enabled for online purchases.
 Parents will need to turn on online spending during the activation process or in the Osper App.

-Free for your first month, then from £2.00 per child per month.
+Free for your first two months, then from £2.50 per child per month.

 Membership fee paid by parents not young people.